Welcome to the Missouri Valley College Information Technology Department!

 Connecting to the Moval Network

 IT offers a high speed wireless network connection.
+Wireless connectivity is available on the entire campus.

 Preparing your machine/laptop